harutaristakesyan/twy-functions/docs/loads-api.md

 When a carrier has not been captured for a load, the `carrier` property in responses appears as `null`.
 The same behavior applies to missing pick-up or drop-off city/zip values.

+The `statusChangedBy` property returns the email address of the user who last updated the status.
+When the system cannot resolve the user record, the field is `null`.

 ## Endpoints